keanuplayz/TravBot-v3/docs/Overview.md

 *Note: Make sure to avoid using `npm run build`!
 This will remove all your dev dependencies (in order to reduce space used).
 Instead, use `npm run once` to compile and build in non-dev mode.*

+*Note: `npm run dev` will automatically delete any leftover files, preventing errors that might occur because of it.
+However, sometimes you'd like to test stuff without that build step.
+To do that, run `npm run dev-fast`.
+You'll then have to manually delete the `dist` folder to clear any old files.*

 *Note: If you update one of the APIs or utility functions, make sure to update the [documentation](Documentation.md).*

 # Adding a new command